 A recent study linked road noise to a reduction in diversity of bird species in Britain, as rarer, often migratory bird species are found to be less common where suitable habitat is noise-polluted.

-As someone who records the sound of nature, primarily for the films I work on as a sound designer/editor, I’m more acutely aware of the presence of noise than most.
+As someone who records the sound of nature, primarily for the films I work on as a sound designer/editor, I’m perhaps more acutely aware of the presence of noise than most.
 Such is the situation in England that it’s close-to impossible to record some of our habitat types without it: there are simply no remaining examples of them that are not heavily noise-impacted.

 Over the past few years I’ve wondered whether we can, to some extent, mitigate noise in order to restore quiet to places otherwise protected as parks or nature reserves.

 Now there is an organisation seeking to do exactly that.
 The non-profit Quiet Parks International recently certified its first Urban Quiet Park and first Quiet Wilderness Reserve in Taiwan and Ecuador, respectively.
-It hopes to open its first Urban Quiet Park in London this year.
+It hopes to announce its first Urban Quiet Park in London this year.

 The link below is to an essay I wrote for QPI following an expedition in the Saharan Atlas Mountains.
 I try to piggyback my more ambitious sound recording ventures on the back of other projects, and in this case I was with a team of biologists who were tracking rare and elusive caracal and endangered Saharan gazelle.